 Aditya Bhattacharya is an Indian film director and actor associated with Bollywood.
-Son of Bollywood director Basu Bhattacharya – a pioneer of parallel cinema (director of Raj Kapoor starrer Teesri Kasam) and Rinki Bhattacharya – documentary filmmaker and columnist and daughter of Bimal Roy, Aditya Bhattacharya is also associated with entertainment industry.
-As a film director he is best known for his debut work, Raakh (1989), which starred Aamir Khan in lead role.
+Son of Bollywood director Basu Bhattacharya – a pioneer of parallel cinema (director of Raj Kapoor starrer Teesri Kasam) and Rinki Bhattacharya – documentary filmmaker and columnist, and daughter of Bimal Roy, Aditya Bhattacharya is also associated with the entertainment industry.
+As a film director, he is best known for his debut work, Raakh (1989), which starred Aamir Khan in the lead role.
 He has directed and acted in 5 movies each.

 Aditya Bhattacharya owns a rich Bollywood tradition